 Use your best listening skills.
-Listen closely to what concerns your child/teen most without assuming your child/teen shares your thoughts, concerns, and feelings.
+Listen closely to what is most concerning to your teen without assuming your teen shares your thoughts, concerns, and feelings.

 Trap Avoid letting the question turn into an accusation.
-Remember to stay calm and that the goal of the question is to help the child/teen uncover feelings.
+Remember to stay calm and that the goal of the question is to help the teen uncover feelings.